-The right-hand panel of Fig. 5 B shows the buildup of adaptation in response bias as a function of subrun, in a format similar to the left-hand panel.
+The right-hand panel of Fig. 5(B) shows the buildup of adaptation in response bias as a function of subrun, in a format similar to the left-hand panel.
 Here, the circles represent the frontal adaptor data and crosses the no-adaptor baseline data for all three response methods.
-The lines of different styles represent the linear fits for the different response methods, separately for the frontal-adaptor (green) and baseline (black) runs.
-There are clear differences between the lines for the different response methods, both in terms of their mean values and their drifts (e.g., solid lines are the most positive and decreasing, whereas the dash-dotted lines are the most negative and increasing).
-This confirms that a part of the drifts observed in Exps.
-1 and 2 might be due to drifts in responses, not due to adaptation in the auditory spatial representations.
-However, important for the current study, the differences between frontal and baseline lines corresponding to the same response method always have a similar pattern, with the former having a more positive slope than the later (e.g., compare the green and black dash-dotted lines).
-Thus, the relative change in the slope of the drift appears to be independent of the response methods and thus may be related to adaptation in a spatial map.
-These results were confirmed by an ANOVA performed on the slope values with the factors of Response method (3 levels) and Adaptor location (frontal, baseline) which found significant main effects of Response method (F(2, 18) = 12.07, p < 0.001) and Adaptor location (F(1,9) = 31.3, p < 0.0005) but no significant interaction.
+The lines of different styles represent the linear fits for the different response methods, separately for the frontal adaptor (green) and baseline (black) runs.
+There are clear differences between the lines for the different response methods, both in terms of their mean values and their drifts (e.g., solid lines are the most positive and decreasing, whereas the dashed-dotted lines are the most negative and increasing).
+This confirms that a part of the drifts observed in experiments 1 and 2 might be due to drifts in responses, not due to adaptation in the auditory spatial representations.
+However, important for the current study, the differences between frontal and baseline lines corresponding to the same response method always have a similar pattern, with the former having a more positive slope than the latter (e.g., compare the green and black dashed-dotted lines).
+Thus, the relative change in the slope of the drift appears to be independent of the response methods and thus, may be related to adaptation in a spatial map.
+These results were confirmed by an ANOVA performed on the slope values with the factors of response method (three levels) and adaptor location (frontal, baseline) which found significant main effects of response method [F(2, 18) = 12.07, p < 0.001] and adaptor location [F(1,9) = 31.3, p < 0.0005] but no significant interaction.

-The right-hand panel of Fig. 5 C shows the relationship between the slope of the response drifts and the mean stimulus position for the three response methods (thin lines with different styles and the corresponding 'o' and 'x' symbols), as well as for their average (thick solid line).
-Consistent with the current experimental results, the average fit shows that the slope of the drift in CP is inversely proportional to the mean of the stimulus distribution (slope of this fit is -0.022; t(9) = -7.46, p<0.0001).
-Importantly, the large vertical offsets between the lines corresponding to the different response methods show that the drift slopes are response-method dependent.
+The right-hand panel of Fig. 5(C) shows the relationship between the slope of the response drifts and the mean stimulus position for the three response methods (thin lines with different styles and the corresponding "o" and "x" symbols), as well as for their average (thick solid line).
+Consistent with the current experimental results, the average fit shows that the slope of the drift in CP is inversely proportional to the mean of the stimulus distribution [slope of this fit is -0.022; t(9) = -7.46, p < 0.0001].
+Importantly, the large vertical offsets between the lines corresponding to the different response methods show that the drift slopes are responsemethod dependent.
 Thus, only the relative differences obtained with the same response method (or the slopes) can be ascribed to adaptation in the spatial representation.